desmos-labs/desmos-contracts/contracts/remarkables/README.md

 * `remarkables_uri`: IPFS uri where the Remarkable metadata are stored;
 * `rarity_level`: Rarity level of the post.

-Here an example message to mint a remarkable NFT for the post:
+Here an example message to mint a Remarkable NFT for the post:
 ```json
 {
     "mint": {